BrendaMichellle/password-manager-py/CONTRIBUTING.md

 ## Pull Request Process

 1. Please make sure you point your changes to the `dev` branch only.
 The changes will be tested and eventually be pushed to the `main` branch, that is the stable version of the application.
 2. Ensure all new requirements are added to requirements.txt in the respective project directories.
-3. Once a pull request is approved by the code owners, a maintainer will merge it.
+3. Once a pull request is approved by a maintainer, they will merge it.

 ## Setup For Development:

-1. For tkinter-gui, the dev setup process is the same as for installing it.
-2. It can be found in the [README](Tk_README.md) for the tkinter-based application.
-3. Make sure all the requirements are satisfied.
+Follow the specific project(s) readme(s) to get the setup steps.
+Find them [here.](docs)